Why adding uncertainty into regional GVA is a good thing (maybe)

 Resources/links

-I have prepared two interactive web pages for each of the GVA sources discussed below.
+There are three interactive web pages for each of the GVA sources discussed below.
 I’ll refer back to these with links.

 Chained volume GVA: What is the growth signal if error rates are included in regional data?